oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 The terms defined in Section 1.2, _Terminology_ of the MQTT v5.0 specification [[MQTT-v5.0](#mqtt-v50)] are applicable to this specification.

-The following terms defined in [OpenC2-Lang-v1.0] are applicable to this specification:
+The following terms defined in the OpenC2 Language Specification [[OpenC2-Lang-v1.0](#openc2-lang-v10)] are applicable to this specification:

 * **Command**: A message defined by an action-target pair that is sent from a Producer and received by a Consumer.